heyimdenise/Boba-Store-Rec/README.md

 # Auto Boba Picker

-Have you and your friends ever gone out for dinner and wanted boba afterwards?
-Perhaps, someone is craving a specific type of drink but do not know what stores in the area will have that option?
+Have you and your friends ever gone out for dinner and wanted boba afterwards but no one knows where to go?

-This project is an Automatic Boba Picker that will search for boba stores in your area that has your specific drink craving or give a recommendation on where you should go!
+This is an Automatic Boba Picker that will search for boba stores in your area and randomly pick a store to finalized your decision!